6 MIN READ

 Most altcoins are still ERC20 tokens, but this could entail high gas fees for transactions.

-“But I’m not a techie!,” you may say.
-“How am I supposed to understand all of this technology?,” you worry.
+“But I’m not a techie!” you may say.
+“How am I supposed to understand all of this technology?” you worry.
 You don’t!
 That is the good news.
 You don’t have to understand the technology to its fullest degree.
 But you have to understand the fundamentals.

 There is no way around that.
 You can’t expect to “make a killing in crypto” without educating yourself on the basics of cryptocurrencies and blockchain.
-The good news is we have a vast amount of articles and resources that teach you all the basics you need to know.
+The good news is we have a vast number of articles and resources that teach you all the basics you need to know.

 For starters, you should definitely read our guide on NFTs, smart contracts, crypto wallets, wallet keys & addresses and the double spending problem